-The relatively muted level of prepayment activity as interest rates broadly declined in recent years has in large part been the result of: (i) home price declines during the financial crisis, which has left many borrowers with minimal or negative home equity; (ii) more restrictive underwriting guidelines, even for refinancings; (iii) increased origination costs, especially related to underwriting and compliance; and (iv) increases in Agency guarantee fees, or "g-fees."
-These factors have resulted in substantial variations in prepayment rates between Agency pools as a function of loan-to-value ratio, loan balance, credit score, geography, property type, loan purpose, and other factors.
-In recognition of the importance of these underlying characteristics on prepayment behavior, the MBS market continues to promote the creation of "specified" Agency pools that emphasize or de-emphasize many of these characteristics (such as pools where the principal balance of every underlying mortgage loan is below \$85,000).
+The relatively muted level of prepayment activity as interest rates broadly declined in recent years has in large part been the result of: (i) home price declines during the financial crisis, which has left many borrowers with minimal or negative home equity; (ii) more restrictive underwriting guidelines, even for refinancings; and (iii) increased origination costs, especially related to underwriting and compliance.
+These factors have resulted in substantial variations in prepayment rates between Agency pools as a function of loan-to-value, or "LTV" ratio, loan balance, credit score, geography, property type, loan purpose, and other factors.
+In recognition of the importance of these underlying characteristics on prepayment behavior, the MBS market continues to promote the creation of "specified" Agency pools that emphasize or de-emphasize many of these characteristics, such as pools where the principal balance of every underlying mortgage loan is below \$85,000.
 The Making Homes Affordable, or "MHA," refinancing program, which was initiated in response to the housing market crisis, has facilitated the origination of many of these kinds of specified Agency pools.
 The extension of the MHA refinancing program into 2015 should sustain creation of such pools in the coming years.
 We expect that the ongoing origination of Agency pools with a wide variety of loan characteristics will continue to create opportunities for us to exploit the resulting differences in prepayments.

-The Freddie Mac survey 30-year fixed mortgage rate ended the first quarter at 4.40%, an 8 basis point decline since year-end.
-The Refinance Index published by the Mortgage Bankers Association, or "MBA," rose approximately 5.8% over the first quarter on a seasonally adjusted basis, and similarly the MBA's Market Composite Index, a measure of mortgage application volume, rose 6% over the first quarter on a seasonally adjusted basis.
-These increases reversed the 2013 trend whereby both indices declined sharply.
-Still, the MBS market had anticipated a somewhat higher level of refinancing activity given the absolute low level of mortgage rates.
+The Freddie Mac survey 30-year fixed mortgage rate ended the second quarter at 4.14%, a 26 basis point decline from the end of the first quarter.
+The Refinance Index published by the Mortgage Bankers Association, or "MBA," fell approximately 4.8% over the second quarter on a seasonally adjusted basis, and similarly the MBA's Market Composite Index, a measure of mortgage application volume, fell 2.6% over the second quarter on a seasonally adjusted basis.
+The decreases in the indices in the second quarter reversed much of the gains during the first quarter and continued the 2013 trend whereby both indices declined.

 The table below illustrates the relationship between the Freddie Mac survey 30-year fixed mortgage rate and the MBA Refinance Index since September 2012.
 Generally speaking, over the period September 2012 through September 2013, mortgage rates and the level of refinancing activity were nearly linearly correlated.
-However, following September 2013 and through March 2014, there has been a decoupling of these two time series.
-As the figure below shows, by March 2014 the MBA Refinance Index was meaningfully lower than one might have expected given the nearly linear relationship that had existed between the two indices from September 2012 and September 2013.
+However, following September 2013 and through June 2014, there has been a decoupling of these two time series.
+As the figure below shows, by June 2014 the MBA Refinance Index was meaningfully lower than one might have expected given the nearly linear relationship that had existed between the two indices from September 2012 and September 2013.
 One possible explanation for this divergence is that because mortgage rates were so low for so long before finally increasing in 2013, many borrowers may now believe that they have missed the opportunity to refinance.
 It is a central question in the Agency RMBS market whether these subdued refinancing speeds will continue to persist, and if so, for how long.